YisehakKEK/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that displays current directory contents in long format with user and group IDs displayed numerically and including hidden files
-5-listfilesdigitonly
+script that creates a directory named my_first_directory in the /tmp/ directory 6-firstdirectory